getreu/tp-note/doc/source/tp-note--manual.md

 like its clean and simple interface helping me to concentrate on the content while writing.[^3]

-When copying extracts from web-pages I often need to preserve the hyperlinks.
+When copying extracts from a web-page I often need to preserve its hyperlinks.
-For this the Firefox browser addon [Copy Selection as Markdown] is very handy.
-It precedes the copied extract with a link to the origin of the webpage.
-When _TP-Note_ reads the clipboard, it uses to this links compose the filename on disk.
+For this, the Firefox browser addon [Copy Selection as Markdown] is very handy.
+It precedes the copied extract with a hyperlink to the origin of the webpage.
+When _TP-Note_ reads the extract from the clipboard, it uses the first Markdown hyperlink it can find for composing the note's title and its filename on disk.
+This is why the webpage's name ends up automatically in the note's title and filename.
 Here a sample work flow:

 ![A webpage to copy extracts from](images/workflow5-1.png){width=12cm}